vmware/terraform-provider-avi/website/docs/r/avi_wafapplicationsignatureprovider.html.markdown

 The following arguments are supported:

 * `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
-Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `name` - (Optional) Name of application specific ruleset provider.
 Field introduced in 20.1.1.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `service_status` - (Optional) If this object is managed by the application signatures update  service, this field contain the status of this syncronization.
 Field introduced in 20.1.3.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) It is a reference to an object of type tenant.
 Field introduced in 20.1.1.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.

 ### Timeouts